-You can fill in an estimate by adding an introduction, body, prices, invoicing etc. These can be completed within viewing the estimate.
+You can fill in an estimate by adding an introduction, body, prices, invoicing etc. These can be completed when viewing the estimate.

 You will need to have some estimate templates set up if you want to create estimates quickly.
 Click here to see how to add and configure estimate templates